casrou/Casrou/README.md

 # Casrou
-Dynamically generating cards from json-file.
+Dynamically generates different cards (socials, quotes and images) from `cards.json` and loads them in a randomized order.